 Akathisia, or a tendency to keep moving, speech problems — including a soft voice or slurred speech — cramping, sexual dysfunction, and difficulty swallowing also are common motor symptoms, along with reduced swallowing movements, which can cause drooling and excess saliva.

-Dyskinesia, or uncontrolled, involuntary movements, is not a symptom of Parkinson’s itself, but can be a complication from some medications for treating the disease.
+Dyskinesia, or uncontrolled, involuntary movements, is not a symptom of Parkinson’s itself, but can be a complication resulting from some medications taken to treat the disease.

 Last updated: Aug 18, 2021